 Bright crops for both rich and poor

-Sometimes, j (Ger or Year) is translated as 'harvest', but is more literally 'year'.
+Sometimes, this Rune is translated as 'harvest', but is more literally 'year'.
 The term ' a fruitful' year' recognises the yearly cycle of planting and tending crops, then eventually harvesting them.
 God brings forth the gifts of our mother earth.
 This verse reflects the Ercebot, an early eleventh century charm for unfruitful land, which contains the following words:

 Erce, Erce, Erce, Earth Mother,